This entry is part 3 of 20 in the series Glossary

 They are contrasted with Pillar Posts which are longer, better researched, and convey more information.

-Snippet posts are generally 400 to 600 words long, and are for SEO purposes are published frequently (preferably multiple times each day).
+Snippet posts are generally 500 to 600 words long, and are for SEO purposes are published frequently.

 Snippet posts are not to be confused with the Google featured snippet.

-There are many aspects to how Google ranks websites and while Google does not share the details of the search algorithm, it is easy to figure some things out by looking at search results.
+While Google does not share the details of their search algorithm, it is easy to figure some things out by looking at search results.

 That’s it in a nutshell.